CodeYourFuture/Module-Databases/E-Commerce/readme.md

 Write SQL queries to complete the following tasks:

-- [ ] List all the products whose name contains the word "socks"
+- [X] List all the products whose name contains the word "socks" SELECT * FROM products WHERE product_name ILIKE '%socks%';
-- [ ] List all the products which cost more than 100 showing product id, name, unit price, and supplier id
+- [X] List all the products which cost more than 100 showing product id, name, unit price, and supplier id select pr.id, product_name as name, unit_price as price, supp_id from products pr  join suppliers s on (pr.id=s.id) join product_availability p on (p.prod_id=pr.id) where unit_price>100;
-- [ ] List the 5 most expensive products
+- [X] List the 5 most expensive products
+SELECT p.id, product_name,unit_price from products p JOIN product_availability pa ON (p.id=pa.prod_id) order by unit_price DESC limit 5;
-- [ ] List all the products sold by suppliers based in the United Kingdom.
+- [X] List all the products sold by suppliers based in the United Kingdom.
 The result should only contain the columns product_name and supplier_name
+SELECT p.product_name, s.supplier_name FROM products p JOIN suppliers s ON p.id = s.id WHERE country = 'United Kingdom';
-- [ ] List all orders, including order items, from customer named Hope Crosby
-- [ ] List all the products in the order ORD006.
+- [X] List all orders, including order items, from customer named Hope Crosby SELECT * FROM orders o JOIN customers c ON o.id = c.id WHERE c.name = 'Hope Crosby';- [X] List all the products in the order ORD006.
 The result should only contain the columns product_name, unit_price, and quantity
+SELECT product_name, unit_price, quantity FROM order_items o JOIN products p ON o.product_id = p.id JOIN product_availability pa ON pa.prod_id = o.product_id JOIN orders  ON orders.id = order_id WHERE order_reference = 'ORD006';
 - [ ] List all the products with their supplier for all orders of all customers.
-The result should only contain the columns name (from customer), order_reference, order_date, product_name, supplier_name, and quantity
+The result should only contain the columns name (from customer), order_reference, order_date, product_name, supplier_name, and quantity order_items customers

 ## Acceptance Criteria

-- [ ] The `cyf_ecommerce` database is imported and set up correctly
+- [X] The `cyf_ecommerce` database is imported and set up correctly
-- [ ] The database schema is drawn correctly to visualize relationships between tables
+- [X] The database schema is drawn correctly to visualize relationships between tables
-- [ ] The SQL queries retrieve the correct data according to the tasks listed above
+- [X] The SQL queries retrieve the correct data according to the tasks listed above
-- [ ] The pull request with the answers to the tasks is opened on the `main` branch of the `E-Commerce` repository
+- [X] The pull request with the answers to the tasks is opened on the `main` branch of the `E-Commerce` repository